Canal Lands

 Canal Lands were tracts of land donated by the federal government to several Great Lakes states in the 19th century to encourage internal improvements and aid in funding the construction of Canals.
 These states sold the land tracts to private parties to raise funds for canal construction.

 Checkerboarding was used as a compromise method between opponents and proponents of such federal subsidies, and this subsidy system continued with land grants to railroads between 1851 and 1870.

 Previous grants

 The federal government initiated donations to the states for internal improvements with the Ohio Enabling act in 1802.
-This act set aside 5 percent of the proceeds of sale of federal land within the state to fund roads connecting the state to the east coast, and for roads within the state.
+This act set aside 5 percent of the proceeds of the sale of federal land within the state to fund roads connecting the state to the east coast, and for roads within the state.
 This act was later amended to award two percent to build roads connecting Ohio to the East, and three percent for roads within the state.
 This established a precedent extended to other states, which received two, three or five percent of sale proceeds.